Foster a Rescue Dog in Your Home

 - Bring dog for veterinary care at our approved vets if necessary

 - Learn about and assess dogs temperament, character and abilities

 - Download (Word Doc) or print and complete (PDF) our Foster Dog Assessment

 - Email Foster Dog Assessment to email@example.com

 While the dog is in foster care, we cover all veterinary care at our approved vets.
 Any care at a non-partner vet must be approved in advance and may be denied.
-We will also provide or reimburse for dog food at our discretion.
 In some cases, we may be able to to loan or offer a crate upon request.
 We provide a collar and tag for all foster dogs.
 All other supplies including but not limited to dog beds, dog toys, specialty harnesses or collars, training tools, and treats are not the financial responsibility of Ginger’s Pet Rescue, but may be provided at the foster family’s discretion.

 FAQ: What happens if we decide we want to keep our foster dog?